bleafman/spicy-readme-graphics/README.md

 ffmpeg -i type-effect-video.mov -vf "fps=15,scale=480:-1:flags=lanczos" -c:v pam -f image2pipe - | convert -delay 5 - -loop 0 -layers optimize output-480.gif
 ```

-That said, you shouldn't run things in terminal given to you by strangers on the internet unless you know what you're doing.
+That said, you probably shouldn't run things in terminal given to you by strangers on the internet unless you know what you're doing.
 The GIPHY approach is much better if none of this made any sense to you.

 ### Setting up the graphic on your README